WikMoz/PORTFOLIO/README.md

 - 👋 Hi!
 I'm Wika!
 I'm passionate learner of manual testing.

-- 🌱 I’m currently learning: **DARE IT challenge: Zostań testerem manualnym**
+- 🌱 I’m currently learning: **DARE IT challenge: Become a manual tester**

 - 👨‍💻 All of my projects are available at: [DARE IT challenge](https://github.com/WikMoz/challenge_portfolio_Wiktoria)